The Truly Free, Open Source MFA

 Even if you don’t care about making it as an arts professional, there are still plenty of reasons why you might want the MFA experience: because you enjoy making art and want feedback, because you like learning about art and want to learn faster, because you want to make friends who care about art.
 Overall, the experience of getting an MFA seems pretty great except for the fact that it’s super expensive and competitive and therefore super stressful.

 So, what are the good free or cheap MFA options?
 From what I’ve read, if one carefully put together a CV and applied for scholarships, one might be able to get a free or cheap ride at Hunter College or UCLA.
 I’m sure there are other good options out there.
-But getting on the institutional MFA track poses three problems for me: 1) chicken and egg problem of needing to build a quality portfolio while being employed full time without the skills and connections that an MFA is supposed to provide, 2) space is limited, so there’s a good chance I wouldn’t even get admitted, 3) these institutions are far from where I live, and are now closed indefinitely.
+But getting on the institutional MFA track poses three problems for me: 1) there’s a chicken and egg problem of needing to build a quality portfolio, while being employed full time, without the skills and connections needed to build a portfolio that an MFA is supposed to provide, 2) space is limited, so there’s a good chance I wouldn’t even get admitted, 3) these institutions are far from where I live, and are now closed indefinitely.

 Given all the above factors, I think my best option is some sort of non-official, self-administered MFA experience.
 If you care more about mastery than a credential, a non-institutional MFA might even be better in the long run.